Creating Walkable Cities through

 In Asia, Singapore’s Housing and Development Board (HDB) towns are exemplary, with their integration of public housing with commercial, recreational, and transport facilities, demonstrating how TOD principles can be applied to create inclusive, sustainable urban environments.
 These examples showcase the versatility of TOD in adapting to different geographical, cultural, and economic contexts while achieving the common goals of sustainable urban development, improved livability, and enhanced community well-being.

-TOD Targets in U.S. Cities
+TRANSIT-ORIENTED DEVELOPMENT Targets in U.S. Cities

 Many cities—like Portland, Los Angeles, Philadelphia, and New York City—have set TOD targets as part of upzoning plans.
 Each city’s TOD targets reflect a tailored approach to integrating transit accessibility with urban development, aiming to create more sustainable, livable urban environments.
 Portland focuses on leveraging a typology-based strategy to guide investments and development, Los Angeles sets specific targets for housing near transit stations, and New York City emphasizes the integration of the majority of new housing within accessible distance of transit facilities.